-- Where a concern or allegation relates to a member of staff, including the Senior Management Team, the matter should be reported to the Head - Concerns or allegations relating to the Head or the proprietor must be taken directly to the LADO.
-Staff may consider discussing any concerns with the DSL and make the referral via him or her
+- Where a concern or allegation relates to a member of staff, including the Senior Management Team, the matter should be reported to the Head these concerns should be recorded on a paper form following the same guidance as noted earlier in this policy and should NOT be uploaded to Isams. - Concerns or allegations relating to the Head should go to the Chair of Advisors or the LADO and concerns around the proprietor should go directly to the LADO.